Norfolk and Western 611: Second retirement

 On October 7, 1995, No. 611 was returned to the Roanoke City Council, which put it back on display at the city's transportation museum.
-The Roanoke Transportation Museum's original location at Wasena Park had been destroyed in the 1985 Election Day floods, and the museum reopened the following year as the Virginia Museum of Transportation Museum (VMT) in the former N&W Roanoke freight station.
+The Roanoke Transportation Museum's original location at Wasena Park had been destroyed in the 1985 Election Day floods caused by Hurricane Juan, and the museum reopened the following year as the Virginia Museum of Transportation Museum (VMT) in the former N&W Roanoke freight station.
 No. 611 was installed under the Robert B. Claytor and W. Graham Claytor Jr. Pavilion, whose namesakes had died in 1993 and 1994, respectively.
 (Note: The locomotive's second original auxiliary tender, No. 250002, was donated to the Friends of the 261 for use behind Milwaukee Road 261.
-The No. 1407 tool car was purchased by the Roanoke Chapter NRHS.)
+The No. 1407 tool car was purchased by the Roanoke Chapter NRHS, but would eventually be donated to the VMT in 2025.)

 In June 2003, No. 611 was reunited with No. 1218, which was partially reassembled and cosmetically restored from its cancelled 1992-96 overhaul.
 In 2007, Nos.
 611 and 1218 were put on temporary display at the Roanoke Shops to commemorate its 125th anniversary.
-At that time, No. 611's whistle was on loan to the Steam Railroading Institute in Owosso, Michigan, which installed it on Pere Marquette No. 1225.
+(Note: At that time, No. 611's whistle was on loan to the Steam Railroading Institute in Owosso, Michigan, which installed it on Pere Marquette No. 1225.)
 On May 8, 2010, No. 611 was put on temporary display in front of the former Roanoke passenger station, now known as the O. Winston Link Museum, for National Train Day.
 In 2011, the Roanoke City Council nicknamed No. 611 The Spirit of Roanoke in which the VMT inscribed underneath both sides of the cab windows.
 On April 2, 2012, the Roanoke City Council donated their ownership of Nos.
 611 and 1218 to the VMT.